-where~$\partial_i$ is the vector basis of~$\R^d$, the~$c_n$ are real constants, and each term is summed on all involved indices.
+where~$\partial_i$ is the vector basis of~$\R^d$, the~$c_n$ are constants, and each term is summed on all involved indices, in the spirit of the Einstein summation notation.
 Note that the expansion~\eqref{equation:modified_vf_example} is a linear combination of monomials in the components~$f^i$ and their partial derivatives, where we use pairs of indices.
 Note also that the power of~$h$ associated to a monomial is not given by the number of occurrences of~$f$, in opposition to the deterministic context.
 For the integrators presented in~\cite{Laurent20eab,Laurent21ocf} for solving~\eqref{equation:general_SDE}, the modified vector field can be expressed as an exotic B-series~\cite{Bronasco22cef} in~$\R^d$ (see examples in~\cite[Sec.\ts 5.1]{Laurent20eab}) and as a partitioned exotic aromatic B-series on manifolds at least for the first orders~\cite{Laurent21ocf,Bronasco22cef}.
 Moreover, the Talay-Tubaro expansions presented in~\cite{Laurent20eab,Laurent21ocf} are exotic aromatic S-series~\cite{Bronasco22ebs}.

-For the high-order approximation of~\eqref{equation:general_SDE}, the number of terms in the Taylor expansions explodes quickly, which makes the exotic aromatic B-series a crucial tool for the study of integrators for solving SDEs (see, for instance, the order two expansion in~\cite[App.\ts D]{Laurent21ocf}).
-A natural question is the following: are exotic aromatic B-series just a technical tool used for carrying out tedious calculations?
-Or are they fundamental objects satisfying similar geometric properties as B-series and aromatic B-series?
+For the high-order approximation of~\eqref{equation:general_SDE}, the number of terms in the Taylor expansions grows quickly, which further motivates the use of exotic aromatic B-series for the study of integrators for solving SDEs (see, for instance, the order two expansion in~\cite[App.\ts D]{Laurent21ocf}).
+Then, a natural question is the following: are exotic aromatic B-series just a technical tool used for carrying out tedious calculation, or are they fundamental objects satisfying similar geometric properties as B-series and aromatic B-series?
 In this paper, we show that the exotic aromatic B-series satisfy a universal equivariance property, which justifies that the exotic aromatic B-series formalism is a natural extension of B-series and aromatic B-series.
 We extend this result to characterise subsets of the exotic aromatic B-series, such as the exotic B-series.
-This work also allows us to give a more general definition of exotic aromatic B-series, free of the degeneracies introduced in the numerical context.
+This work also allows us to give a more general definition of exotic aromatic B-series, free of the degeneracies tied to the numerical context.